weberrichard/first_blood/README.md

 - *virtual_patient_database* creating virtual patient database (VPD) that mimics the whole population physiologically properly
 - *vpd_ref* finding a reference (average) patient for the VPD with differential evolution

+### Model
+The arterial model is based on the research paper (Reymond 2009 Validation of a one-dimensional model of the systemic arterial tree).
+The 0D model mimicking the heart is added, moreover the wall material is described with viscoelastic properties.

 ### How to use
 The code is built upon the *source* and the *projects* folder.
 While the former one includes the basic sources of the *first_blood*, the latter one contains the projects which are applying the source code.
 Each project has an individual make file that can compile the whole code.